datamade/usaddress/training/README.md

 OK
 ```

 Congratulations!
 The model has officially improved.
-You can safely move on to step 5b, where you'll share your work.
+You can safely move on to step 5b, where you'll get your work ready to be shared.

 If any of our tests failed, however, things become more complicated.
 The output will break down the tests that failed, showing you the parse that the model produced (labeled `pred`) and the parse that the test expected (labeled `true`).
 In this case, jump to step 5a to debug your errors.